 You must be a professional journalist, an AHCJ member and already registered for the conference to sign up for PitchFest appointments.
 AHCJ reserves the right to cancel appointments of anyone who is not qualified.

 Each appointment is for seven minutes.

-You may sign up for FOUR appointments during the advance sign-up period (now ended) and an additional THREE appointments at the conference – if they are available.
+You may sign up for THREE appointments during the advance sign-up period and an additional TWO appointments at the conference – if they are available.
 If you wait to sign up for appointments at the conference, you will be able to sign up for THREE appointments – if they are available.
-On-site sign-ups will begin when registration opens at 3 p.m. on Wednesday, March 13, and will end when registration closes on Thursday, March 14.
+On-site sign-ups will begin when registration opens at 3 p.m. on Wednesday, March 26, and will end when registration closes on Thursday, March 27.